salesforce/lwc-rfcs/text/0113-secure-script-container.md

 `nonce`: user provided nonce values for CSP will be supported

-`referrerpolicy`: indicates which referrer to send when fetching the focument
+`referrerpolicy`: indicates which referrer to send when fetching the script

 `src`: the address of the resource